info@digisnare.com +91-9901553321

 Conduct Mock Interviews

 • Role-Play: Practice with a friend, family member, or career counselor.
-Simulate the interview environment to build confidence
+Simulate the interview environment to build confidence.
+You can also attend workshops.

 • Record Yourself: If possible, record your mock interviews to evaluate your body language, tone, and clarity.